 Home staging can help you sell your house faster and for top dollar.
-But creating an environment with broad appeal can be challenging when you’re still living in the space.
-If you’re having difficulties setting the stage, try implementing these tips!
+Since you’re likely still living in the space, it can be hard to create the allusion of a perfectly clean and magazine-perfect home.
+If you’re having difficulties brainstorming ways to stage for showings, try implementing these tips!

 If you have children

-Since not all home buyers have children of their own, it’s a good idea to make over children’s spaces.
+Since not all home buyers have children of their own, it’s a good idea to “make over” children’s spaces.
 Convert the playroom into a simple space that buyers can picture their own belongings in.
-And make children’s bedrooms more universally appealing by repainting the walls to a neutral color and removing kid-themed decor.
+For example, turn the play room into an office or workout space.
+This way, it’s still functional to have kids play in but can be converted at a moment’s notice.
+You might also consider trying to replace kid-themed furniture with neutral colored pieces and repainting the walls the same.

 If you have pets